 Cheap goggles will fog, distort your vision, or lack proper lenses to protect your eyeballs from that nasty mountain sun.

 One of the best advantages of newer goggles is an increased field of view.
 Large goggles are trendy not only because they look darn cool – they’re also just plain helpful!

 If you haven’t upgraded to a wide-angle lens, you’re missing out on a lot!
 You can thank me later.
 I highly recommend the Smith IO/X goggles.
 I used them every day for several seasons and they never let me down!

 There’s a lot of wiggle room on this one.
 Do you really need a snowboard backpack?
 Well, that really depends on how you’re going to use it.

-If you’re planning to snowboard primarily at the resort you may want to consider a boot bag.
+If you’re planning to snowboard primarily at the resort you may want to consider a boot bag, or specifically a snowboard travel bag.
 These have room for your snowboard boots, helmet, snacks, jacket, etc.

 They’re used to carry your gear from the car to the locker room so you can change without having to wear all your stuff back and forth.
 They are, of course, more popular among skiers whose boots are much more inconvenient.